godotengine/godot-docs/about/faq.rst

 Some users also report building and using Godot successfully on ARM-based systems with Linux, like the Raspberry Pi.

-The Godot team can't provide an open source console export due to the licensing terms imposed by console manufacturers.
+The Godot team can't provide an open-source console export due to the licensing terms imposed by console manufacturers.
 Regardless of the engine you use, though, releasing games on consoles is always a lot of work.
 You can read more about :ref:`doc_consoles`.